 At the end of the lesson, the instructor is required to tell the student what they should practice and what are the steps to get to the next level.
 If anyone has been moved to the next level, the instructor reports that information back to the Blizzard Desk.
 The Blizzard tag will be “punched” for the appropriate level.
 Initially cards may not reflect the appropriate level from the previous year.
 This is to ensure members start each year at the appropriate skill level.
 Tracking lesson participation is easy - just by looking at the card and seeing if the week numbers are punched.
 No punch in a week, means no lesson was attended.

 Since the lesson times vary, so does lunch.
 Wilmot has a variety of lunch stations.
 Breakfast foods are also available.
 Lunch costs about $15.00 and sometimes far less.
+Members are welcome to also bring their lunch with them.

 Other places to spend time and money at Wilmot include the Ski Shop.
 On cold days we often recommend that skiers and boarders pick up hand-warmers available at the Blizzard Desk (while supplies last) or at the shop for $3 per pack.